University of New England College of Dental Medicine

-Dental school clinical instructor who is able to evaluate the applicant’s potential.
+- Dental school clinical instructor who is able to evaluate the applicant’s potential; and

-- Be written within the last 2 years.
+- Be written within the last two years,

-Letters of evaluation that are mailed or e-mailed directly to UNE CDM or Graduate Admissions will not be accepted; only those submitted directly to ADEA CAAPID will be
+- Letters of evaluation that are mailed or e-mailed directly to UNE-CDM or Graduate Admissions will not be accepted; only those submitted directly to ADEA CAAPID will be taken into consideration.

 Transcripts and Evaluations

-All applicants must submit to ADEA CAAPID an official, detailed, course-by-course evaluation by World Education Services (WES) or Educational Credential Evaluators (ECE) for all transcript/documents from foreign institutions that are presented as part of the application process.
+- All applicants must submit to ADEA CAAPID an official, detailed, “course-by-course” evaluation by World Education Services (WES) or Educational Credential Evaluators (ECE) for all transcripts/documents from foreign institutions that are presented as part of the application process.

 - Official copy of the diploma and/or degree from the applicant’s dental school program.

-Supplemental applications to the AST program will be sent directly from UNE Graduate Admissions on an invitational basis via the e-mail provided on your ADEA CAAPID application.
-Directions for completion of the supplemental application will be included if sent.
+Supplemental applications to the AST program will be sent directly from UNE Graduate Admissions on an invitational basis via the email provided on your ADEA CAAPID application.
+Directions for completion of the supplemental application will be included, if sent.
 The processing fee for all supplemental applications is $100.

 Interview and Bench Test

-Interviews for consideration into the AST will be sent on an invitational basis.
-Only candidates with completed ADEA CAAPID and supplemental applications will be considered for an interview.
-Interviews for the program will consist of a bench test, writing sample, and face-to-face interviews with UNE CDM faculty
+- Interviews for consideration into the AST program will be sent on an invitational basis.
+Only candidates with completed ADEA CAAPID and supplemental applications will be considered for interview.
+Interviews for the program will consist of a bench test, writing sample and face-to-face interviews with UNE-CDM faculty and staff.

-and staff.
-The fee to complete the interview and bench test will be $500 and must be received by the UNE College of Dental Medicine before the interview date.
-Directions for payment will be sent to those selected for interview via the e-mail provided on the ADEA CAAPID application.
+- The fee to complete the interview and bench test is $500 and must be received by the UNE-CDM before the interview date.
+Directions for payment will be sent to those selected for interview via the email provided on the ADEA CAAPID application.